 Morocco’s entry requirements depend on if you are entering as a tourist or for business.

 Foreign nationals who are entering Morocco as tourists must have a hotel reservation confirmation.
 Foreign nationals who are visiting Morocco for business must have a printed invitation from a Moroccan company.

 All travelers must have proof of a negative PCR test result that was obtained within 72 hours of their arrival in Morocco.
-They must also complete an online passenger health form and download the Wiqaytna COVID-19 app.
+They must also complete a passenger health form and download the Wiqaytna COVID-19 app.

 Is PCR testing mandatory to travel to Morocco?